Hecate (musician): As Hecate

 With the formation of Zhark Recordings in 1996, two collaborations with DJ Kareem appeared on 7" vinyl titled 'In the Bush' and 'The Payback'.
 Besides the 1997 cassette-tape-only release 'Pay for Protection' (via Kool.POP), the records served as the first major appearances of her under the Hecate persona.

 From there she proceeded to release her own solo material beginning with 1998's 'Hate Cats' on 12".
 The following year saw the release of 'Negative World Status', a prominent piece of work released both as 12" black vinyl and a limited edition dark pink vinyl, limited to 500 copies.
 The EP was well received, with a UHT article stating: "Pray to die before becomes real what this music is trying to describe you!
 Masterpiece in the genre!"

 The first Hecate full-length LP was released in 2001, entitled 'The Magick of Female Ejaculation' on double 12" and compact disc.
 While the vinyl edition contained eleven tracks, the CD edition contained a further four bonus tracks.
 The press release for the LP describes it as "eleven channels on a journey through the female psyche experienced through the eyes and ears of Hecate".
 With its dominant themes of love, life, sex and death, Hecate listed The Marquis De Sade as being amongst her influences.
-The ninth track features Rachael/Hecate reading the opening paragraph of de Sade's prolific 1795 story 'Philosophy in the Bedroom' (La philosophie dans le Boudoir).
+The ninth track features Rachael/Hecate reading the opening paragraph of de Sade's 1795 story 'Philosophy in the Bedroom' (La philosophie dans le Boudoir).

 A string of successful LP and EP releases followed.
 Hot on the heels of 'Philosophy In The Bedroom', her next full-length offering 'Ascension Chamber' materialised in 2003.
 Another double 12"/CD release, the ten tracks of the album relate to the ten separate sephiroths of the Qabalah.
 The cover artwork and gatefold painting were created by Hecate herself, being an artist for many years already (see 'As a Multidisciplinary Artist' below).
 She later confessed that it is one of the few Hecate releases to contain tracks that could possibly be described as "uplifting" due to the seemingly gentle nature of 'Kether' and 'Chesed'.
 Nonetheless, a review in Terrorizer Magazine praised the continuation of the Hecate sound: "While listening to Hecate's 'Ascension Chamber' you could swear blind that it's being used as a portal for her devious demons to enter your realm and screw with the sounds of the universe.
 The depth and structure to the tracks is awesome, you think you can recognise sounds, but then they blend and bleed into another forever transforming and mutating, changing the very essence of the tunes.
 Outstanding."